-- 1. Computers and related devices;12
+- Computers and related devices

-- 2. Cleaning services (including chemicals);13
+- Cleaning services (including chemicals)

-- 3. Printing Paper;14
+- Printing Paper

-- 4. Lighting Devices;15
+- Lighting Devices

-- 5. Road transport16;
+- Road transport

-- 6. Furniture;17
+- Furniture

-- 7. Food services;18
+- Food services

-- 8. Equipment used in the Health Care Sector.19
+- Equipment used in the Health Care Sector.
+19

-The analysis of the international best practices revealed that each country, taking into account its characteristics, including geographical area, production volume, as well as the stage20 at see
+The analysis of the international best practices revealed that each country, taking into account its characteristics, including geographical area, production volume, as well as the stage at which the concept of SPP is introduced establishes its own list of priority procurement objects.
+In some cases, when selecting a specific priority procurement object, attention is also paid to encourage local production.